codemaster05330/free-apps-store-system/README.md

 code notes
 ==========
-		*all form inputs are straightforward ,no validation script till now
+		* all form inputs are straightforward ,no validation script till now
+        * projet focus mainly on php and mysql,so play with css styles as you want